Tehnari/oidcfed_lib_php_rp/README.md

 But later will try to implement/merge all in one code.
 If someone want to complete this code: you can send a patch or you should create an issue.

+In this code using oidcfed as namespace and you should begin with class: oidcfedClient.
+All classes are in directory classes.

 Some examples: